madisonmussari/mcts_kds/README.md

 ## Format for Your Own Game

-When using mcts_kds you should format your two-player game as follows (see nim --> environment.py for more details):
+When using mcts_kds you should format your two-player game as follows (see environment.py in the nim folder for more details):

 ```python
 class Environment: